 If you are planning to move to Panama City, it can be difficult to pinpoint which neighborhood to move to.
 Do you want to be somewhere quiet or in the middle of everything?
 Or be in a house or an apartment?
 Or want an oceanview?
 This bustling metropolis has it all!
 Rental prices have also drastically dropped in the city making this an attractive place to live for people looking for a tropical city lifestyle.
 It’s also best to “test drive” a neighborhood before making any long-term decisions.
 I’ve included Airbnb maps to help you understand where each neighborhood is and you can find a listing for a “test drive”.

 Costa Del Este

 El Cangrejo is a very popular area for foreigners because of its central location, with many options to rent and buy.
 The cost of living is moderate, as there are many older buildings in the neighborhood, which makes it perfect for people with a limited budget.
-It will be very easy for you to make new friends because there is a large community of foreigners meeting in different coffee shops, restaurants, stores and local bars.
+It will be very easy for you to make new friends because there is a large community of foreigners meeting in different coffee shops, restaurants, stores, and local bars.
 The street you want to be around here is called Via Argentina.
 It has recently been redone and now has wide sidewalks, trees, lots of cafés, and a beautiful park in the center.
 In addition, we like very much the fact that there are Spanish schools in “El Cangrejo”.
 Many people in the area speak English and they offer services in this language.
 You’ll also find two metro stops in this neighborhood so it’s an ideal location for car-free living.

-Clayton & Brisas del Golf
+Clayton & Albrook

 If you are one of those who prefers a calm and peaceful neighborhood, living in Clayton & Albrook would be suburbia living.
 You will definitely love this area of Panama because it is full of nature and very far from the hectic traffic.
-It’s a nice place apart from the accelerated lifestyle of the city but still, it’s surrounded by the essential services, institutions, and other amenities.
+It’s a nice place apart from the accelerated lifestyle of the city but still, it’s surrounded by essential services, institutions, and other amenities.
 Clayton, for example, has been a good choice for foreigners for more than 100 years approximately as it’s where the U.S. had many of their army bases in Panama.
 It has a very attractive infrastructure that offers the suburban tropical life.
 These neighborhoods are equipped with several international schools, univeristies, and business oficies (the United Nations is based here).

 This is one of the newest neighborhoods in the country and it’s becoming more popular for foreigners to establish.
 This is an area with luxury real estate, right on the ocean, with stunning views of the Pacific Ocean in almost every building.
 It’s expensive, but when it comes to expat comforts, it’s second to none.
 There is a supermarket open 24 hours a day, several business towers, a marina and easy access to the highway, as well as the airport.
 Punta Pacifica definitely has the highest prices, so it may not be ideal for people with a limited budget.

 San Francisco has become a really hip neighborhood in the last few years as well as one of the most gastronomic.
 The neighborhood is a mix of high rises, houses, restaurants, food trucks, cafes, and breweries.
 The apartments in this neighborhood are not cheap but not as expensive as neighborhoods like Punta Pacifica and offer beautiful city and ocean views.
 It’s also home to Parque Omar, which is kind of like Panama City’s version of Central Park.